 That is the problem with blind buying.
 Perfume is personal, and it changes with skin, weather, clothing, setting and mood.
-A full bottle can be a brilliant investment when you know you love it.
+A full bottle can be a brilliant investment when you already know you love it.
 It can also become an expensive ornament if you skip the testing stage.

 When a full bottle makes sense